-Booking holiday package deals to Sweden can be the experience of a lifetime for many visitors.
+Booking a vacation to Sweden can be the trip of a lifetime -especially in summer.
 While in country, there are many options for places to visit, things to see, and activities to do.
 Although each visitor may be into something different, Sweden truly has an activity to please everyone — especially in the summer months.

 Sampling Local Cuisine – Although different by region, Swedish cuisine is world known.
 Breads, “exotic” meats like reindeer, dairy products, and many unique vegetable and fruit dishes like blåbärssoppa, or blueberry soup are common depending on the area.
 Of course, meatballs are a specialty in this country, as is fish, especially fermented herring.